Skip to content

 subsidiary_of_idSelf-referential FK.
 Parent company.

 Financial columns: market_cap, enterprise_value, revenue_ttm, profit_margin, total_cash_mrq, cash_runaway_month.
-Stock data: us_stock_exchange, us_stock_symbol.
+Stock data: us_stock_exchange, us_stock_symbol, non_us_stock_symbol.
+Regulatory identifier: sec_cik (SEC Central Index Key, populated from the stock symbol via Financial Modeling Prep).

 organisation_histories — M&A, licensing, and partnership deals.
 Carries financial terms (total_value, upfront_payment, milestone_payment), geographic scope, and deal classification.
 Links to drugs through drugs_organisation_histories.